 In a quadcopter there are 4 motors involved, now if you want, you could buy 4 ESCs, one to control each motor or you could buy 4-in-1 ESC.
 4-in-1 ESC may come in handy, they are lightweight and will make wiring a lot simpler.

 ESCs and Motors

-While selecting a ESCs, apart from size and weight, there are two things that you should keep in mind.
+While selecting an ESCs, apart from size and weight, there are two things that you should keep in mind.
 Continuous Current Rating and Input Voltage.
-Motor draws current from the ESC during spinning.
+The motor draws current from the ESC during spinning.